GPII/universal/documentation/PreferencesServerFramework.md

 ### Motivation and rules

-We have identified a set of requirements to a new Preferences Framework and Ontology Handler implementatiosn, and the components using it:
+We have identified a set of requirements to a new Preferences Framework and Ontology Handler implementations, and the components using it:

 * **Each ontology should have a (ontology-global) unique ID** for the framework to be able to identify it
 * **Preferences sets should consist of containers keyed by ontology IDs** - as opposed to before, where it's guessed by the pattern of the preferences what ontology is used, the preference sets should explicitly declare what ontology they're in.